akdimitri/RRAM_COMPILER/README.md

 <img src="https://github.com/akdimitri/RRAM_COMPILER/blob/main/images/execution_time_2.png" width="400">

 The table below compares the execution times without verification of both versions and the execution time including verification of the second version.
 The second version achieves better perfomance including verification compared to the first version without including verification.
 The verification time is the main reason of slowing down the algorithm, since the larger th e size, the longer time it takes for the system to complete the DRC,LVS,PEX and Calibre View Setup.
 Out of the four verification operations, PEX and Calibre View Setup are the most time consuming.
 All the measurements are in **seconds**.
+SIZE refers to an array of size equal to SIZExSIZE.

 | SIZE | v1 without verification | v2 without verification | v2 with verification | v2 without verification/ v2 with verification |
 | --- | --- | --- | --- | --- |